shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 search routine is itself CFR.

 Compared to the full game tree, these synthetic shallow game trees are much smaller.
 Their size only depend on $h$ and $b$, while the full game tree also depends on $p$.
-While CFR on the full game tree has a memory requirement that scales with $p \cdot h \cdot b$, CFR on these synthetic shallow game trees has a memory requirement that only scales with $h \cdot b$.
+Thus, while CFR on the full game tree has a memory requirement that scales with $p \cdot h \cdot b$, CFR on these synthetic shallow game trees has a memory requirement that only scales with $h \cdot b$.
 This removal of $p$ is what justifies the complexity of ReBeL compared to CFR, and is what allows ReBeL to work on games